blue-sky-r/mpv/scripts/README.md

 ### [TV](tv.lua)

 Activate TV out on mpv player startup and deactivate TV out on mpv player shutdown.
+The script executes fully configurable shell sequences (e.g. xrandr on linux).
+The scripts are conditionaly executed based on the result of "test" script.
+This way the TV out is not activated in case of disconnected TV etc. The scripts can be used also for activating ambient lighting while watching TV etc ...

 Files:
 * [tv.lua](tv.lua) - Lua script